-Cube Type: This optional setting creates tags, such as group Cubes, for different types of Cubes which can be used to separate and capture types of data without affecting other Cubes.
+Cube Type: This optional setting creates tags to group Cubes with similar characteristics.
 This is used to have different settings for Default and Constraint settings that apply to specific Dimensions and vary by Cube Type, such as Entity.
-The Cube Type names are random that do not have functional differences but represent different kinds of Cubes that may be created.
-Below are all Cube Type properties:
+The Cube Type names are random and do not have functional differences but represent various kinds of Cubes that may be created.
+Below are all Cube Types properties: